On the asymptotic behaviour of the Fourier transform of the Mittag-Leffler function: Introduction and main results

-\end{theorem} The main ingredients of our approach include an integral representative of $E_{\alpha,\beta}$ that represents it continuously up to the origin, for all $\alpha \in (0,2)$ and $\beta>0$, in addition to an extended asymptotic expansion of the Bessel function of a large argument.
-These are discussed in Section \ref{sec1} and Section \ref{sec2}, respectively.
-The proof of the asymptotic formulae (\ref{eab1}) and (\ref{eab2}) is given in Section \ref{prcs}.
-In a nutshell, they follow from the identity (\ref{frtj}), Lemma \ref{lmsmpt1} and Lemma \ref{lmsmpt2}, combined.
+The rest of this paper is dedicated to the proof of Theorem \ref{thmsmt}.
+Our starting point is the identity

+where $J_{{n}/{2}-1}$ denotes Bessel function of the first kind.
+This identity follows from applying the well-known formula (\ref{fjdl1}) in Section \ref{sec2} to the radially symmetric tempered distribution $E_{\alpha,\beta}(e^{\dot{\imath} \varphi} |\cdot|^{\sigma})$ defined on $\mathbb{R}^{n}$.
+The proof of the asymptotic formulas (\ref{eab1}) and (\ref{eab2}) is given in Section \ref{prcs}.
+In a nutshell, they follow from the identity (\ref{frtj}), Lemma \ref{lmsmpt1} and Lemma \ref{lmsmpt2} combined.
 The idea of the proof of these lemmas is discussed at the beginning of Section \ref{prcs}.
-Appendix A is dedicated to the proof of Lemma \ref{bsllma} in Section \ref{sec2}.
+We present some numerical tests of the asymptotic formula (\ref{eab1}) of Theorem \ref{thmsmt} in Appendix A at the end of the paper.
+In the upcoming Section 2, we collect some useful properties of the Mittag-Leffler function and Bessel function of the first kind, and we prove some preliminary lemmas.